leafo/tableshape/README.md

 ```

 Because this type checker uses `types.any`, it will pass for whatever value is
 handed to it.
-A transforming type check can fail as well.
+A transforming type can fail also fail, here's an example:

 ```lua
 local n = types.number + types.string / tonumber